jagaapple/marubatsu.js/README.md

 **Executors** is to execute validations.

 ### `test(value: any)`
-Returns `true` if a value passes all validations, otherwise returns `false` .
+Returns `true` if a target value passes all validations, otherwise returns `false` .

 - `value: any` ...
 The target value